Back to blog

 Quick Answer: What Should Mobile App Testing Cover Before Launch?

-A mobile app testing checklist should prove that the app works on the right devices, operating systems, roles, workflows, permissions, network conditions, integrations, and app store paths before real users depend on it.
-For most launches, the checklist should cover device and OS coverage, onboarding, authentication, permissions, offline and poor-network behavior, push notifications, payments or subscriptions, accessibility, performance, security, analytics, crash reporting, store submission readiness, and final go/no-go evidence.
+A mobile app testing checklist should prove that a release candidate is safe to put in front of real users, not just that the happy path works on one simulator.
+Before launch, test the supported devices and operating systems, onboarding, authentication, permissions, poor-network behavior, notifications, payments or subscriptions, accessibility, performance, security, analytics, crash reporting, store review materials, and final go/no-go evidence.

-1. Build The Device And OS Matrix First
+1. Build The Device, OS, And Platform Policy Matrix First

 Mobile QA starts with a device matrix because a release that works on one simulator can still fail on real hardware.
-Define the supported iOS and Android versions, device classes, screen sizes, chipsets, memory levels, and region-specific constraints before test execution begins.
-If the app uses camera, Bluetooth, location, biometrics, NFC, background tasks, push notifications, or payment SDKs, include real devices in the test plan.
+Define supported iOS and Android versions, target API levels, device classes, screen sizes, memory bands, chipsets, regions, languages, and app store territories before test execution begins.
+If the app uses camera, Bluetooth, location, biometrics, NFC, background tasks, push notifications, payments, or third-party SDKs, include real-device testing in the plan.

-Use a device and OS matrix to make launch coverage explicit before the team starts executing mobile QA.
+Use a device, OS, and platform-policy matrix to make mobile launch coverage explicit before QA execution starts.

-Device classesSmall phone, large phone, tablet if supported, older low-memory model, and high-end modelLayout, performance, memory pressure, and battery behavior vary by device.
+Device classesSmall phone, large phone, tablet if supported, foldable if relevant, older low-memory model, and high-end model.Layout screenshots, crash-free sessions, performance readings, and any unsupported-device decision.

 2. Test The Functional Flows That Must Not Break

 Functional testing should follow real launch journeys.
-A mobile app can pass screen-by-screen checks while the end-to-end workflow still fails: signup works, but verification emails do not arrive; payments complete, but the subscription state does not update; a booking confirms in the app, but the admin dashboard never receives it.
+A mobile app can pass screen-by-screen checks while the end-to-end workflow still fails: signup works, but verification messages do not arrive; payments complete, but entitlement state does not update; a booking confirms in the app, but the admin dashboard never receives it.

-Start with the workflows that carry the most user or business risk: onboarding, login, password reset, biometric access, account switching, profile updates, search, booking, checkout, payments, uploads, chat, notifications, admin actions, and support contact paths.
-For a broader workflow checklist, use the Functional Testing Checklist for Web and Mobile App Launches as a companion, then narrow the test cases to mobile-specific risks.
+Start with workflows that carry the most user or business risk: onboarding, login, password reset, biometric access, account switching, profile updates, search, booking, checkout, payments, uploads, chat, notifications, admin actions, and support contact paths.
+For wider workflow coverage, pair this article with NextPage’s functional testing services approach, then narrow the test cases to mobile-specific failure modes.

 Mobile launches often fail around conditions that teams do not see during desk testing.
 Users deny permissions, change permissions later, move between Wi-Fi and mobile networks, open the app from a push notification, or return after the app was killed in the background.
 The checklist should include allowed, denied, limited, revoked, and changed-later states for every permission the app requests.

-When the product depends on field conditions, such as IoT, logistics, healthcare, travel, or on-site sales, add real-world testing outside the office.
-The IoT Mobile App Development Roadmap shows why hardware, cloud, app, permissions, and field conditions need one connected QA matrix.
+When the product depends on field conditions, such as IoT, logistics, healthcare, travel, or on-site sales, add real-world tests outside the office.
+The IoT Mobile App Development Roadmap explains why hardware, cloud, mobile app, permissions, and field conditions need one connected QA matrix.

 4. Prove Payments, Accounts, And Data Integrity

 Any workflow that changes money, identity, inventory, access, or compliance status needs deeper evidence than a pass/fail note.
 Test success, failure, retry, duplicate, cancellation, refund, webhook delay, and reconciliation paths.
-For subscriptions and in-app purchases, verify the store state, app state, backend state, invoice or receipt, entitlement, expiry, renewal, and cancellation behavior.
+For subscriptions and in-app purchases, verify the store state, app state, backend state, invoice or receipt, entitlement, expiry, renewal, grace period, cancellation, and account deletion behavior.

-Account testing should include email verification, phone verification, social login, password reset, MFA if present, session expiry, account deletion, data export, and role changes.
-Data-integrity testing should compare the app result with backend records, CRM or helpdesk entries, analytics events, and admin dashboards.
+Account testing should include email verification, phone verification, social login, password reset, MFA if present, session expiry, account deletion, data export, role changes, and consent changes.
+Data-integrity testing should compare the app result with backend records, CRM or helpdesk entries, analytics events, admin dashboards, and payment provider logs.
 If the business team cannot reconcile what happened, the launch is not ready.

 Pre-launch mobile QA should include more than functional correctness.
-Slow startup, broken screen-reader labels, battery drain, excessive network calls, weak session handling, and insecure storage can make a technically working app unsuitable for release.
+Slow startup, broken screen-reader labels, battery drain, excessive network calls, weak session handling, insecure storage, and sensitive values in logs can make a technically working app unsuitable for release.

 6. Confirm Analytics, Crash Reporting, And Store Submission Readiness

 Analytics and crash reporting must be validated before launch because they are how the team sees first-week problems.
 Confirm that key events fire once, use the right naming convention, include allowed properties, respect consent, and appear in dashboards.
-Confirm that crash reporting captures symbolicated crashes, non-fatal errors, device context, app version, build number, and release channel.
+Confirm that crash reporting captures symbolicated crashes, non-fatal errors, device context, app version, build number, release channel, and user-impact context without leaking sensitive data.

-Store submission readiness should be treated as a QA stream.
-Review screenshots, descriptions, age rating, support URL, privacy policy, permission disclosures, test accounts, app tracking prompts, subscription metadata, review notes, and release notes.
-A technically stable app can still miss a launch window if app store materials are inconsistent or reviewers cannot access the required test path.
+Store submission readiness should be treated as its own QA stream.
+Review screenshots, descriptions, age rating, support URL, privacy policy, permission disclosures, data safety or nutrition labels, test accounts, app tracking prompts, subscription metadata, review notes, and release notes.
+A technically stable app can still miss a launch window if store materials are inconsistent or reviewers cannot access the required test path.
+For Android-specific modernization and Play-readiness concerns, see the Android app migration checklist; for iOS codebase updates, review the Swift 6 migration checklist for iOS apps.

 7. Keep QA Evidence That Supports The Launch Decision